kuanhenglin/eggmacs/README.md

 ## Introduction
-This project is an implementation of the T-Eggletop Map Creator (TeMC), a webtool that allows the user to create their own maps for Tabletop Role Playing Games (TTRPs)!
+This project is an implementation of the T-Eggletop Map Creator (TeMC), a webtool that allows the user to create their own maps for tabletop role-playing games (TTRPGs)!
-By creating a profile, users can create their own maps in the 'Creator' tab, search for other users or their creations in the 'Search' tab, and adjust their own user profile in the 'Profile' tab!
+By creating a profile, users can create their own maps in the "Creator" tab, search for other users or their creations in the "Search" tab, and access their own user profile and map catalog in the "Profile" tab.

+You can use TeMC [here](https://eggmacs.herokuapp.com)! <br>
+(Direct link for those who despise hyperlinks: `https://eggmacs.herokuapp.com`)

 ### Running TeMC
 In order to run TeMC, you need to add a **`config.env`** file to the `/server/` folder.